 The Homes and Studios of Anne Truitt

-Anne Truitt (1921-2004), a steadfast Washingtonian artist, began keeping journals in 1974, which were later published as “Daybook” (1982), “Turn” (1986), “Prospect” (1996), and “Yield” (2022).
-In these writings, Truitt reflects on her experiences as an artist, mother, and breadwinner.
+Anne Truitt (1921-2004), a steadfast Washingtonian artist, began writing journals in 1974, which were later published as “Daybook” (1982), “Turn” (1986), “Prospect” (1996), and “Yield” (2022).
+In these books, Truitt recounts her experiences as an artist, mother, and breadwinner.
 Despite moving in the same social circles as well-known journalists and government officials, Truitt never sought an extravagant lifestyle and opted for solitude and privacy.
-While not everyone may immediately connect with Truitt’s futuristic sculptures, there is still something to be learned from her life philosophy and the thoughtful exploration of creativity, discipline, and solitude that shaped her artistic journey.
+While not everyone may immediately connect with Truitt’s futuristic sculptures, there is still something to be learned from her life philosophy and the thoughtful exploration of creativity, discipline, and self-reflection that shaped her artistic career.

-Moreover, considering the skyrocketing real estate prices in northwest Washington, D.C., it’s remarkable that Truitt consistently found affordable studio spaces throughout her career.
-By exploring the various homes and studios she occupied, this project examines how these environments influenced her artistic practices and career.
+Considering the skyrocketing real estate prices in northwest Washington, D.C., it’s remarkable that Truitt consistently found affordable studio spaces.
+By exploring the various homes and studios she occupied, this project examines how these environments influenced her artistic practice and career.

 Anne Truitt and family in a photograph by Mariana Cook (American, born 1955).
 Selenium toned gelatin silver print, 20 × 16 inches.
 The J. Paul Getty Museum, Los Angeles, Accession No. 2009.15.6.
 Copyright: © Mariana Cook.